AshGw/AES-256/README.md

 ```
 pip install AshCrypt
 ```
-This will install the latest version of the `AshCrypt`.
+This will install the latest version of `AshCrypt`.

 <br>If you want to get the whole repo without manual configurations
 <br>Run this command in the Terminal